Unraveling the effect of rotation on the confinement/deconfinement transition of the quark-gluon plasma: Myers-Perry black hole

-\textit{Myers-Perry black hole--}The MP BH is a full spinning solution of Einstein's field equations.
+The MP BH is a full spinning solution of Einstein's field equations.
 As such, it incorporates the effects of inertial forces, in contrast with previous holographic models, in which the gravitational part consists of a boosted cylindrical black brane \cite{CZ21,BFJ22,Y23,WF24,ZH23}.

 In its most general version, alongside with a time translation symmetry, the MP BH has two $U(1)$ symmetries, associated with two independent conserved angular momenta, characterized by two parameters $(a,b)$.
 Here a simplified version with equal angular momenta, corresponding to $a=b$, is considered (see the review \cite{ACKW24} and references therein).